 Did you know that 91% of women are dissatisfied with the way their bodies look?
 That’s truly unfortunate considering that we’ve got this one body, and getting cosmetic work done isn’t exactly cheap.
 That’s definitely a route you could take if you so choose.
 But, this article focuses instead on how to be confident in the now—before you do decide to have surgery, after the fact, or not at all.

-Anyone who’s spent more than hour with me can attest to the fact that I have oily skin.
-I mean, when I’m 60 and I have the skin of a 30 year old (I currently look 16 despite pushing 30), I’ll be really grateful.
+Anyone who’s spent more than an hour with me can attest to the fact that I have oily skin.
+I mean, when I’m 60 and I have the skin of a 30-year-old (I currently look 16 despite pushing 30), I’ll be really grateful.

 But, with oily skin oftentimes comes acne.
 I have it pretty much under control now, but in college, it was a pain—and it was directly connected to how I felt about myself.

 Now, even on the days when my skin refuses to cooperate, I’m still confident.

 These are my tips for owning confidence and loving yourself through it all.
 Keep reading to find out how to be confident even if you don’t like the way you look.

 Every time you look in the mirror, smile!
 Even a fake smile can boost your mood and reduce stress.
 If you’re feeling extra fancy, tell yourself three words: I love you!
 Even if you don’t like the way you look, never call yourself ugly.
 Remember Emoto’s water challenge?
 He and his team taped positive and negative words onto glasses of water, then froze them to see how the crystals would look.
 The water that was exposed to positivity looked beautiful and symmetrical, while the water exposed to negativity was distorted.

 We are about 60% water.
 Ponder that.

 If you find your nose too thin, blame your parents and how their genes came together.